daksh3333/Neuro-Stress-Monitor/README.md

 - **Daksh and Hasan**
   - Started laying the groundwork for the project
 ### November 15
+- **Hassan**
+  - Conducted research on best practices for designing an Electron app frontend, focusing on UI/UX principles for a smooth and engaging user experience.
+  - Explored efficient ways to structure HTML, CSS, and JavaScript within the Electron framework for better scalability and maintainability.
+  - Studied real-time data visualization techniques, ensuring seamless integration with the backend to display focus/unfocus states dynamically.
 - **Hasan**
   - Implemented barebones feature of the youtube selenium script to autoskip videos (Next step is to implement exg pill data for the skipping
 - **Daksh**